 Holding Careless Companies Responsible

-Employers may be held responsible for electrocution injuries based on the following negligent practices:
+Employers may be held responsible based on the following negligent practices:

 - Lack of proper training